 Theme 1 – Cultural Change

-AELA believes it is critical to shift cultural beliefs in Western industrialised societies away from human centredness towards an Earth centred world view.
-We work to achieve cultural change, through education, arts programs and cross-cultural learning, which will in turn drive and support the systemic changes we need to make to our legal, economic and political systems to nurture the Earth community.
+AELA believes it is critical to shift cultural beliefs in Western industrialised societies away from human centredness and unsustainable extractivism, towards an Earth centred, regenerative world view.
+We work to achieve cultural change, through education, arts programs, and cross-cultural learning, which will in turn drive and support the systemic changes we need to make to our legal, economic, and political systems to nurture the Earth community.

 Theme 2 – Reconnecting with what matters

-AELA is committed to enriching the transformation of law and governance by ensuring that it is informed and deeply connected to ‘the stuff that matters’.
-For us, this includes: traditional and contemporary Indigenous knowledge, a greater understanding of and respect for the natural sciences and a greater acknowledgement of the role that human emotions and the human spirit play in driving ecological awareness and change.
-AELA is committed to ensuring that law, governance and ethics reconnects with the human heart and spirit.
-We believe that as individuals, our love for the Earth community is a key driver for personal and professional action, and can be nurtured to create more Earth-centred governance systems.
+AELA is committed to enriching the transformation of our governance systems, by ensuring that they are informed and deeply connected to ‘the stuff that matters’.
+For us, this means that Australia’s governance systems should respect and be informed by: traditional and contemporary Indigenous knowledge, a greater understanding of and respect for the natural sciences and ecocentrism, and a greater acknowledgement of the role that human emotional needs and the human spirit play in driving ecological awareness and change.
+We believe that as individuals, our love for the Earth community is a key driver for personal and professional action, and can be nurtured to create collective Earth-centred governance systems.

 Theme 3 – Building Community

-AELA’s work focusses on supporting the role of civil society in creating the long lasting changes that we need to make, in order to live in greater harmony with the non-human world and create truly sustainable human societies.
-We believe in the phenomenal energy, expertise and commitment of environmentally focussed individuals and community & place-based organisations, and our strategies reflect this focus on civil society (ie non-government and non-corporate sectors of Australian society).
+AELA’s work focuses on supporting the role of civil society in creating the long-lasting changes that we need to make, in order to live in greater harmony with the non-human world and create truly regenerative human societies.
+We believe in the phenomenal energy, expertise and commitment of environmentally focused individuals and community & place-based organisations, and our strategies reflect this focus on civil society (ie non-government and non-corporate sectors of Australian society).

 Theme 4 – Building Alternatives

 The ultimate goal of all our work is to transform Australian governance and culture – at all scales, and in all disciplines – to be Earth centred.
-We see our other four programs as contributing to the direct transformation of law and governance, and we draw on the work in our other programs to develop our law reform and advocacy work.
+This will take time – but our impact has already been demonstrated, in the range of people and community groups who are participating in our programs and courses, and working to create change in their communities and jurisdictions.

 Within our core themes of work, we have created a range of programs that aim to implement and achieve our goals.
 Please visit our program webpages for more details.